Eric-Canas/pic2world/README.md

 CANON_EOS_R6_CAMERA = Camera(
-    pixel_size_mm=8.18/1000.0, # Pixel size of the camera sensor focal_length_mm=50, # Focal length of the mounted lens sensor_shape_px=(3648, 5472) # (height, width) of the sensor.
+    pixel_size_mm=8.18/1000.0, # Pixel size of the camera sensor focal_length_mm=50, # Focal length of the mounted lens sensor_shape_px=(5472, 3648) # (width, height) of the sensor.
 Can be setted as None.
 Only used when images are taken from hard angles.
 )
 ```